-Cutis laxa (CL) may be inherited or acquired.
+Cutis laxa may be inherited or acquired.
 There are 4 hereditary forms:

-The autosomal recessive forms tend to be more common, and one of them causes potentially lethal cardiovascular, respiratory, and GI complications.
+The autosomal recessive forms tend to be more common, and one of them causes potentially lethal cardiovascular, respiratory, and gastrointestinal complications.
 The other inherited forms may be relatively benign.

 Rarely, infants can acquire cutis laxa after a febrile illness or after exposure to a specific drug (eg, hypersensitivity reaction to penicillin, fetal exposure to penicillamine).
 In children or adolescents, cutis laxa usually develops after a severe illness involving fever, polyserositis, or erythema multiforme.
 In adults, it may develop insidiously or in association with a variety of disorders, particularly plasma cell dyscrasias.
 The underlying defect in these acquired cases is unknown, but fragmented elastin is present in all forms.

 Cutis laxa is caused by abnormal elastin metabolism that results in reduced elasticity of the skin.
 The precise cause is unknown except in congenital cases where an underlying gene defect (eg, in the ELN, FBLN4, FBLN5, ATP6V0A2, or ATP7A genes) can be identified.
 Several factors, such as copper deficiency, elastin quantity and morphology, and elastases and elastase inhibitors, are implicated in the abnormal elastin degradation.